mozaloom/vending-machine-arduino-based/README.md

    ```

 2. **Assemble the hardware**
-   - Refer to `circuit/vending Machine Diagram.fzz` for wiring.
+   - Follow the Fritzing diagram in `circuit/vending Machine Diagram.fzz`.
-   - Mount all sensors, servos, keypad, and LCD as shown in the documentation (pp. 8–12).
+   - Mount sensors, servo motors, keypad, and LCD into the wooden frame.
+   - Wire all components to the Arduino Mega as shown in the documentation (pp. 8–12).

 3. **Upload the firmware**
    - Open `code/Vending_Machine_Final.ino` in the Arduino IDE.